latextemplates/scientific-thesis-template/README.md

   - If you included some version control statements, please remove them.
 Currently, the template does not support any, but it used to support SVN.
   - By using `\largepage` and `\shortpage`, single lines at the bottom or at the top of the page can be manually fixed.
   - Search the PDF for "TODO" or similar things.
 Remove `\usepackage{todonotes}` in `config.tex`.
-  - Ensure that you run `pdflatex` at least three times and that there are no "undefined references".
+  - Ensure that you run `lualatex` at least three times and that there are no "undefined references".
   - The margins are intended for good screen reading. **Do not change them** (or do exactly know what you are doing).